Simultaneous improvements of nuclear mass and charge radius predictions using multi-task Gaussian process approaches: Summary

 \section{Summary}

 In this work, a multi-task Gaussian process approach is introduced to jointly predict nuclear masses and charge radii using both 9 feature and 12 feature sets.
-The performance of multi-task (MTL) and single-task (STL) learning models for both nuclear mass and charge radius predictions is systematically evaluated.
-Using both 9 and 12 input features, the MTL consistently leads to high predictive accuracy for both nuclear masses and charge radii, surpassing the accuracy of the STL.
-The MTL with 12 features achieves overall rms deviations of 0.090 MeV for nuclear mass and 0.004 fm for charge radius.
-Besides, consistent conclusion is also obtained that increasing the number of input features from 9 to 12 can also further improve the STL performance for both tasks.
-Overall, these results suggest that the MTL not only provides a unified framework for jointly modeling nuclear mass and charge radius but also simultaneously improves the predictive accuracy for both properties across different feature sets.
+The performances of multi-task learning (MTL) and single-task learning (STL) models for both nuclear mass and charge radius predictions are systematically evaluated.
+Using both 9 and 12 input features, the MTL models consistently lead to higher predictive accuracy for both nuclear masses and charge radii than STL models.
+Besides, consistent conclusion is also obtained that increasing the number of input features from 9 to 12 can also further improve both the STL and MTL performances.
+The MTL with 12 features achieves the smallest overall rms deviations of 0.136 MeV for nuclear mass and 0.007 fm for charge radius.
+These results suggest that the MTL not only provides a unified framework for jointly modeling nuclear mass and charge radius, but also improves the predictive accuracy for both observables across different feature sets.

+Furthermore, three complementary tests are performed to examine the generalization and robustness of the MTL models.
+The first test, based on various train–test partitions, confirms the stability of the MTL predictions.
+The second test, involving extrapolations for newly reported nuclei far from stability, shows that the MTL retains reliable predictive accuracy beyond the training domain.
+The third test, based on the Garvey–Kelson relations, indicates that the MTL results are in good agreement with the local patterns among neighboring nuclei.
+These tests verify that the present MTL models possess good generalization capability.

+In addition, covariance analysis reveals that the correlation between the predictions of nuclear mass and charge radius in the MTL is related to the choice of feature sets.
+Both the M9 and M12 feature sets exhibit positive correlations, indicating that the improvements in mass predictions tend to promote the improvements in radius predictions.